 The Robert F. Kennedy National Resource Center for Juvenile Justice (RFK National Resource Center) is proud to announce a NEW initiative to support state and local jurisdictions in their efforts to develop or enhance their system of alternative responses to formal prosecution.
-The RFK National Resource Center has authored the Alternative Response Initiative (ARI) Workbook (available in November 2019) to support the creation of a comprehensive system of diversionary practices and collaborative system approaches to fully realize community and agency partnerships that protect public safety, ensure accountability, and take advantage of restorative justice principles through a robust system of alternatives to formal prosecution to produce positive youth outcomes.
+The RFK National Resource Center has authored the Alternative Response Initiative (ARI) Workbook (released November 2019) to support the creation of a comprehensive system of diversionary practices and collaborative system approaches to fully realize community and agency partnerships that protect public safety, ensure accountability, and take advantage of restorative justice principles through a robust system of alternatives to formal prosecution to produce positive youth outcomes.
 Jurisdictional leaders and key stakeholders will engage in collaborative planning and use the tenets of implementation science to ensure:

 - sustainable opportunities to preserve limited probation and court resources for the population of youth who do require ongoing oversight (right-sizing caseloads)